nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Lite.md

 USART methods can be used individually, or both at the same time, though we recommend that you don't send messages on both at the same time.

-For more information, please read our [serial port rtfm page](../Serial Ports.md)
+For more information, please read our [serial port page](../Serial%20Ports.md).

 This new serial port has a few advantages: